SergiusTheBest/plog/README.md

 plog::init("c:\\logs\\log.csv", plog::warning, 1000000, 5);
 ```

 It initializes plog to write all messages with up to warning severity to a file in csv format.
-Maximum log file size is set to 1 000 000 bytes and 5 log files are kept.
+Maximum log file size is set to 1'000'000 bytes and 5 log files are kept.

 ##Step 3: Logging
-Logging is performed as a stream output thus it is type-safe and extendable.
+Logging is performed with the help of special macros.
+A log message is constructed as a stream output thus it is type-safe and extendable.

 ###Basic logging macros
-Use the following macros to perform logging:
+This type of macros performs unconditional logging.

-####Long macro:
+####Long macros:
 ```cpp
 LOG_VERBOSE << "verbose";
 LOG_DEBUG << "debug";